On which day in Canberra, The Prime Minister announces 'The Australian of the year'?

 No cost.

-There is NO separate fee for the appointment or the citizenship test.
-The citizenship application fee that you paid covers the cost.
+There is no cost associated with the Australian citizenship test.
+The citizenship application fee you have paid covers all related expenses.

 How to prepare for the Australian citizenship test ?